MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/requestpageextension/devenv-onopenpage-requestpageextension-trigger.md

 # OnOpenPage (Request Page Extension) Trigger
 > **Version**: _Available or changed with runtime version 7.0._

-Runs after a page is initialized and run.
+Runs after a request page is initialized and run.

 ## Syntax